Bachelor of Science (Honours) Common Entry (CEY) CW108

-Applicants who select a specific degree option (i.e. CW108 BPH, BRD or ENV) are guaranteed a place on that programme subject to meeting the entry requirements and points.
+Applicants who select a specific degree option (i.e. CW108 BPH, BRD or PDF) are guaranteed a place on that programme subject to meeting the entry requirements and points.
 Applicants who are undecided on choices should choose CW108 CEY (Common Entry).
 All applicants may change their selection up to the end of Year 1 and must confirm their specialism at that point.

 CAO ENTRY: NFQ LEVEL 8

 There is a new entry procedure for the Bachelor of Science (Honours) degree.
 Students now have the option to choose either a common entry option at CAO stage and choose a specialist area after Year 1 or can choose a specialist area at CAO stage.

 What is this course about?

 This course equips students with a broad skill-base ensuring graduates will have a wide range of career options.
 The first year of this course provides students with a foundation in science and subjects are common for all students.
 After Year 1 students separate in to their chosen specialist area from a choice of three areas:

 - Brewing & Distilling

 The course offers a blend of academic and practical skill development and includes a six-week industrial work placement in Year 4.

 By choosing ‘CEY’ Common Entry applicants are applying for a place on the course but postponing the decision as to which science speciality to opt for until the end of Year 1.
 This allows students time to explore the future career choices open to graduates in the different specialism streams.
 Expert guidance will be available from lecturing staff members in the Institute and ultimate choices can then be considered in light of academic performance across a range of science subject areas.